This page may contain affiliate links. Learn More.

 I learned that most people who ask for 7, show up at 7:30 anyway, so I started saying no to the extra time.
 I would LOVE to work 6 to 3, but that doesn’t fit the needs of my community, so this is what I do for now.

 Just remember that no matter what you offer, people will always ask for more.

 But making your business a financial success so you can support your family is an important part of running a business.
 You can love what you do, but you can’t do it for free.
 So, think about what you would be able to charge and how that would work into your family’s budget.

-Consider starting your business with a partner.
-You could provide care full time but only work part time.
-If you want part time days, you could contract with a partner to work 6-noon and you could work noon to 6.
+For example, you can offer full time daycare, but only work part time.
+If you want part time days, you could contract your partner to work from 6am to Noon and you could work from Noon to 6pm.
 Or you could work M/W/F and your partner could work T/TH.
 There are many ways to be able to work less than the usual grueling 50 plus hours a week in home daycare.

 Remember when setting your hours, not to ask your clients.
 If you did what everyone wanted or needed, you could work 24 hours a day.
 You are a human and have to take care of you.
 So set what you’re willing to do and stick to it.
 Don’t do everything for everyone else.
 Offer what you offer and stand firm.

 Learn more about how to start a home daycare.

 Part time daycare rates are usually far higher than full time care.
 Many providers who, for instance, charge $30 a day for full time care or $150 a week, would charge $45 a day for part time care.
 So, if a parent needed 3 days of care per week, they would pay $135 a week.

 Set your fees based on the average cost in your area.
 Try not to price yourself out of the market.
 But remember to make sure you charge enough to make a profit.
 Again, we can’t work for free.